aperdomo/app-template/README.md

 ## Initially building the project

-1. `make init` - This will initially build + start the project, which should set up a local .env from `.env.example`.
+1. `make init` - This will initially build + start the project.

 ## Continuously building the project